egelja/caelus-cml/README.md

 ## License

-Caelus is a fork or OpenFOAM and is currently compatible with OpenFOAM.
+Caelus was forked from OpenFOAM and contains modified OpenFOAM source code.
+It is currently compatible with OpenFOAM.

 It is released under the GPL: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See the GNU General Public License for more details.